 Just read the label and make sure the active ingredient is cypermethrin.
 Spray along the baseboards and areas where you’ve seen roaches.
 Be careful not to spray on surfaces where food will come into contact with it.

 Those water bugs would be a lot easier to deal with if there were less of them.
-It will really help to do what you can to prevent them from entering your house.
+It will help to prevent more of them from entering your house.
 Seal up any cracks and openings with caulk.
 Spraying outside like I said above with a roach spray also helps.
 Stopping more from coming in and killing the water bugs already in your house is what it’s going to take to get rid them.
+Now that you know how to get rid of water bugs, don’t wait around and give them a chance to settle in.
+Take the steps above and eliminate them quickly.

 Photo credit: Mike Leffler